bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 the new authentication token (`RadioTAG-Auth-Token`), which is to be used for future tagging requests that wish to be associated with this user account.
 Also in the headers is the user account name (`RadioTAG-Account-Name`).
-This account name can be used by the receiver to provide a reminder or prompt to the user in case they are unsure of the account they used to register the receiver.
+This account name can be used by the client to provide a reminder or prompt to the user in case they are unsure of the account they used to register the client.

 ~~~~ {.example}
 HTTP/1.1 204 No Content↵